mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

-This document suggests reusing the Non Queue Building (NQB) signalling protocol described in {{I-D.white-tsvwg-nqb}} as the method employed by endpoints to mark their real-time flows and by the LTE network to classify and route these flows via a suitable (low-latency) bearer through the LTE core and air interface.
+This document suggests reusing the Non Queue Building (NQB) signalling protocol described in {{I-D.white-tsvwg-nqb}} as the method employed by endpoints to mark their real-time flows and by the LTE network to classify and route these flows via a suitable (low-latency) bearer through the LTE core network and E-UTRAN.

 # Terminology

-- EPS: Evolved Packet System
+- EPS bearer: Evolved Packet System bearer, a virtual circuit with a given set of QoS attributes which spans the entire mobile network including the LTE core and E-UTRAN segments;
-- LTE: Long Term Evolution
+- LTE: 3GPP Long Term Evolution, aka 4G;
-- QCI: QoS Class Identifier
+- E-UTRAN: LTE Radio Access Network;
-- TFT: Traffic Flow Template
+- QCI: QoS Class Identifier.
+In LTE networks, EPS bearers are partitioned into equivalency classes modulo the QoS treatment they receive;
-- UE: User Equipment
+- UE: User Equipment, any device (e.g., smartphone, laptop, tablet) attached to an LTE network.

 {::boilerplate bcp14}